LukeShortCloud/rootpages/src/openstack.rst

 -  Run the quickstart script to install TripleO.
-Use "127.0.0.2" for the localhost IP address if TripleO will be installed on the same system that the quickstart commmand is running on.
+Use "127.0.0.2" for the localhost IP address if TripleO will be installed on the same system that the quickstart command is running on.

 .. code-block:: sh